maxlindmark/perch-growth/README.md

 ## Setup

 To simply view the analyses, download the .qmd or .html files.
-In order to reproduce the results:
+To reproduce the results:

-1. Fork the repository and clone to your machine (or download a local version)
+1. Fork the repository (or download a local version)

-2. Open R and set your working directory of the cloned repository (or just use RStudio projects)
+2. Open a new RStudio project and clone the fork (or open R and set your working directory of the cloned repository)

-3. This project is set up with [`renv`](https://rstudio.github.io/renv/articles/renv.html) to manage package dependencies.
-Inside R (and with your working directory set correctly) run `renv::restore()`.
-This will install the correct versions of all the packages needed to replicate our results.
+3. R-package dependencies and versions are handled with [`renv`](https://rstudio.github.io/renv/articles/renv.html).
+Simply run `renv::restore()` to install the correct versions of all the packages needed to replicate our results.
 Packages are installed in a stand-alone project library for this paper, and will not affect your installed R packages anywhere else.

-Once you've successfully run `renv::restore()` you can reproduce our results by running R/main-analysis/food_competition.qmd and R/main-analysis/diet_overlap.qmd.
+Once you've successfully run `renv::restore()` you can reproduce our results by running R/main-analysis/01-fit-temp-models-predict.qmd and R/main-analysis/fit-vbge.qmd.

-Scripts for data preparation are found in prepare-data.
-Some files (e.g., environmental data) are too big for github, so currently only the cleaned and processed data are included here, which are formatted for this specific analysis.
-You can either view the .html files to see how raw data were handled or reach out to me to get the data needed for the scripts to run.
+Scripts for data preparation are found in prepare-data, but you can also jump straight to the analysis-scripts using data in data/for-analysis.